-It’s still a worthy replacement for the OnePlus 5 and a great alternative to the Galaxy S9.
+It’s still a worthy replacement for the OnePlus 5 and a great alternative to the latest Galaxy.
 We’ll walk you through some of the biggest complaints, then explain any information available to fix it.
 Including fixes for new OnePlus Oxygen OS 9 Android Pie problems.

 This is by far the best OnePlus phone ever released, well, until you have the stunning OnePlus 6T.
 Either way, we’re seeing a lot of small complaints at the official OnePlus forum, and popular sites like XDA Developers.
 From GPS issues, WiFi drops, charging issues, camera complaints, missing features, Bluetooth fails, Bluetooth headphone problems, display issues on Pie, sound glitches and average battery life.